 Being Prepared While Driving

 A few days back, a chemical spill from a truck crashed, which closed the 400 series highway by Newmarket, Ontario, between Hwy 89 and 9 for 11 hours.

-Reports of tweets from parents complaining that their kids have not had food or drink to eat were popping up and overall frustrations of the slow chemical spill clean-up.
+Reports of tweets from parents complaining that their kids have not had food or drink to eat popping up, and overall frustrations of the slow chemical spill clean-up.

-Generally any time I’ve been held up on the highway between Toronto and the Greater Toronto Area all the way up to Windsor and London I plan for a holdup.
-They do happen and happen often and I’m always ready for the, ‘just in case’.
+I plan for a holdup whenever I’ve been held up on the highway between Toronto and the Greater Toronto Area up to Windsor and London.

 Community support and awareness

 Social media is a hub for just about everyone looking to reach the masses of people or anyone who will listen.